roemvaar/cs_notes/docs/algorithms/dfs.md

 In DFS, we visit a node a and then iterate through each of a's neighbours.
 When visiting a node b that is a neighbour of a, we visit all of b's neighbours before going on to a's other neighbours.
 That is exhaustively searches b's branch before any of its other neighbours.

-The pseudocode below implement DFS:
+The pseudocode below implements DFS:

 ```c++
 void dfs(Node root)